Ecuadorian Institute of Social Security: History

 In 1937 the Law on Mandatory Social Security Insurance Fund of Private Employees and Workers was created and the Medical Department was linked to it.
 On July 14, 1942, the new Law on Compulsory Social Security, in which new insurance conditions and the financing of all general insurance pensions became established, with the State's contribution of 40%, is issued, and the sickness and maternity insurance benefits among some members is joined.

-On September 19, 1963, by Supreme Decree No. 517, the Pension Fund and Insurance Fund combine to create the National Housing and Medical Insurance by Supreme Decree No. 40 of July 25, 1970, published in the Official Gazette No. 15 of 10 July 1970.
-The National Social Security Fund becomes the Ecuadorian Social Security Institute (IESS).
+On September 19, 1963, by Supreme Decree No. 517, the Pension Fund and Insurance Fund combined to create the National Housing and Medical Insurance by Supreme Decree No. 40 of July 25, 1970, published in the Official Gazette No. 15 of 10 July 1970.
+The National Social Security Fund became the Ecuadorian Social Security Institute (IESS).

-In 1988, the National Assembly amends the Constitution of the Republic and establishes the permanence of the IESS as the only independent institution responsible for the implementation of the General Compulsory Insurance.
+In 1988, the National Assembly amended the Constitution of the Republic and established the permanence of the IESS as the only independent institution responsible for the implementation of the General Compulsory Insurance.

 Features and services

-Benefits and services are delivered through four specialized Insurance: health, pensions, social security and peasant work risks.
+Benefits and services are delivered through four specialized Insurances: health, pensions, social security and peasant work risks.